christabella/code-test/README.md

 ```

 ## Backend (Go)
-1. Build a go binary with an http server
+To run the HTTP server, cd into root directory and run `./httpserver`.

-2. Accept post requests (json format)
+1. Accept post requests
-3. Map the json requests to relevant sections of the data struct
+2. Map request JSON body to relevant sections of the Data struct
-4. Print the struct at trace level for each stage of it's construction.
+3. Print the struct at trace level for each stage of it's construction
-5. Also print the struct at info level when it is complete (i.e. form submit button has been clicked)
+4. Also print the struct at info level when it is complete (i.e. form submit button has been clicked)
-6. Use go routines and channel where appropriate
+5. Use go routines where appropriate

 ### Go Struct
 ```